vasilakisfil/Introspected-REST/README.md

 It's not the only one and definitely it's not the best we could use.
 Nevertheless it's simple and simplicity is a virtue.

-OSI model is the conceptual model that we use to describe computer networks, with TCP/IP following 5 out of 7 OSI's abstraction layers.
-In our case however, we will make a more API-specific description.
+While OSI model is the conceptual model that we use to describe computer networks, with TCP/IP following 5 out of 7 OSI's abstraction layers, in our case, we will make a more API-specific description.
 When we want to request a resource from a networked hypermedia-based API, we _roughly_ have the following levels: